Why Do Dogs Bark?

 How Do I Stop My Dog From Barking?

 Better socialization of your pet, such as through training classes, can improve its behavior around all people, including your dutiful mail carrier.

 Instead of yelling at your dog, I suggest rewarding your dog for silence.
 You will need to call your pet to you, say “Sit!” followed by “Stay!” and then offer a food treat when your dog is still and quiet.
-The commands should be familiar to your dog, and will provide a mini time-out transition to peace and silence.
+The commands should be familiar to your dog and provide a mini time-out transition to peace and silence.

-If your dog is home alone during the day and his barking is upsetting the neighbors, have a dog loving friend or a dog walker spend some time with your dog.
+If your dog is home alone during the day and his barking is upsetting the neighbors, have a dog-loving friend or a dog walker spend some time with your dog.
 The stimulation and exercise should help to tire him out until you return.